ShawkhIbneRashid/react-survey-app/README.md

  ```node
   npm run devStart
   ```
+- I have also added a Flask server.
+You can use either.
+To run the Flask app, you need Python and its libraries such as Flask and CORS installed.
 - Replace the variables in the `.env` file.
 Replace them with the template IDs, Service ID, and public key.
 - You can check the website using `npm start`, it will open the website locally on your browser.